MeMattStone/github-auto-deploy/README.md

 Deploy your repositories automatically from GitHub to ServerPilot apps.
 This script can be easily modified to suit most LAMP or LEMP environments, not just ServerPilot.

+I also have a version of this script that works for BitBucket, you can find it here: https://bitbucket.org/matt-stone/bitbucket-auto-deploy/

 ## Getting Started

 These instructions will help you get this script deployed on a live system and the relevant webhook setup in GitHub.